Al-Muddaththir: Chronology

 Many well-known authors' chronologies, including that of Ibn Kathir, place Surat al-Muddaththir as the second surah revealed to the Islamic prophet Muhammad, citing the hadith: Jabir ibn Abd Allah told, I heard the Messenger of Allah – and he was narrating about the pause in Revelation – so he said in his narration: "I was walking, when I heard a voice from the heavens.
 So I raised my head, and there was an angel, the one that had come to me at Hira, sitting upon a chair between the heavens and the earth.
 I fled from him out of fear, and I returned and said: "Wrap me up!
 Wrap me up!"
 So they covered me.
 Then Allah, Most High revealed: "O you who are wrapped up!
 Arise and warn."
 Up to His saying: "And keep away from the Rujz!" before the Salat was made obligatory.

 Sahih al-Bukhari, Sahih Muslim, Jami` at-Tirmidhi, Musnad Ahmad Ibn Hanbal, etc. Although reports exist of revelation order other than second, the thematic elements of preparation for the Day of Judgment and warnings for the non-believers are consistent with other early Meccan suras.
 According to Sayyid Qutb's exegesis, the first verses of this surah as well as those of Surah 73 represent Muhammad's earliest revelations and those which prepare him for the ordeal of revelation.

 Structure

 Surat al-Muddaththir is structured thematically and chronologically.
 Containing 56 total verses, this surah was most likely revealed on at least two occasions and compiled retroactively.
-Verses 1-30 and 32-56 are composed of short, poetic lines which maintain rhyme structure and the Arabic rhetorical device of parallel construction.
-This is consistent with the verses of the early Meccan period.
-Verse 31 is unique in its prose-like syntax and length; it is easily the longest verse of this surah and is a glaring break with the rhyme structure that precedes and follows it.
-This type of verse is most common in the later Medinan revelations.
+The verses in the surah are short and poetic with the exception of verse 31 because it is explanation of previous verse addressing polytheists and believer's question on the specialty of number 19 in previous verse.